oeway/Anet-Lite/docs/segmentation-annotation.md

 │  │  │  ├─ mask_edge.png
 ```

 This directory can be used as an input directory for the training.

-It will also create a `.zip` file
-that can be easily distributed.
+**NEEDED?** It will also create a `.zip` file that can be easily distributed.

 ### Defining a root folder
 By default, ImJoy will open files in your home folder.
 If your data is at a different